shubhamkaushal765/qosf_excercises/README.md

 ## Observations and Conclusions

-- The **QAOA** is variational algorithm, which is able to solve the MIS problem quite accurately for the cases where `num_nodes` is 3, 5, and 6.
-For the case of `num_nodes=7`, the algorithm guesses the wrong answer. `MIS = {node4}` for `num_nodes=7`, but `{0, 2, 6}` is returned instead.
-The latter forms the Independent Set, but not the Maximam Independent Set. <br><br> The solution might improve with different circuit configurations (curcuit depth, starting circuit params), and different number of steps.
+1. QAOA (Quantum Approximate Optimization Algorithm):
+   - The QAOA is a variational quantum algorithm capable of solving the Maximum Independent Set (MIS) problem with reasonable accuracy for smaller graphs `(num_nodes = 3, 5, and 6)`.
+   - However, for the case of `num_nodes = 7`, the algorithm guesses an incorrect solution, returning `{0, 2, 6}`, an independent solution instead of the correct MIS `{node4}`.
+   - The performance of the QAOA algorithm may improve by adjusting circuit configurations, such as circuit depth, starting circuit parameters, and the number of steps.

+2. QAA (Quantum Adiabatic Algorithm):
-- The **QAA: Quantum Adiabatic Algorithm** solves the problem, but most of the cases, it gives only the Independent Set, and not the Maximam Independent Set. <br><br> The solution can be improved by using different Rabi frequency, and detuning parameters.
-The total time for which the Hamiltonian is evolved, can also be modified to see the effect on the solution. <br><br>For the same graph, a different atom arrangement can also be used to obtain better solution.
+   - The QAA algorithm solves the MIS problem, but in most cases, it finds an Independent Set rather than the Maximum Independent Set.
+   - The solution can be improved by modifying parameters like Rabi frequency, detuning parameters, and the total time for which the Hamiltonian is evolved.
+   - Using different atom arrangements for the same graph may also lead to better solutions.

+3. Challenges and Observations:
+   - Finding a good arrangement of atoms is a challenge in the Adiabatic Algorithm.
+A good arrangement can potentially solve any problem using this algorithm.
+   - When testing the QAOA solver on random graphs with `num_nodes = 6, edge_probs = 0.4, and seeds = 42 and 50`, the solver provides the correct solution with good probability.
+   - The higher the number of edges in a graph, the more challenging it becomes to solve the MIS problem using the QAOA algorithm.

+## Future Work

+- Ablation study on the QAOA solver.
+Change the parameters (circuit_depth, circuit_params, mixer hamiltonian, steps, etc.) and see how the solution changes.
+- Ablation study on the Adiabatic solver.
+Change the parameters (rabi frequency, detuning wave, atomic arrangement) and see how the solution changes.
+- To check how increasing the number of nodes and edges change the fidelity of the algorithms.

+The key aspects are conducting ablation studies by varying relevant parameters for both solvers, and evaluating their performance as problem sizes scale up.
+This can provide insights into parameter sensitivities, optimal configurations, and potential limitations of the algorithms.

 ## Other Resources
 <details>